AdityaSinghDevs/adityapratapsingh.github.io/_pages/home.md

 My interests lie in understanding how **modern language models behave under practical constraints**, particularly in settings involving **parameter-efficient adaptation, model compression, and retrieval-augmented reasoning**.
 I am especially drawn to research that emphasizes **clear problem formulation, controlled experimentation, and reproducibility**, rather than isolated benchmark gains.

-In parallel, I have built **production-grade AI systems**, including scalable inference services, modular ML pipelines, and deployment-ready backends, following close to production level practices.These systems-level experiences strongly inform how I approach research questions in practice.
+In parallel, I have built **production-grade AI systems**, including scalable inference services, modular ML pipelines, and deployment-ready backends, following close to production level practices.
+These systems-level experiences strongly inform how I approach research questions in practice.

 I have contributed to open-source optimization efforts within **Intel's OpenVINO ecosystem**, and I currently lead **Advait**, a 300+ member AI community, where I coordinate teams, research- and project-focused initiatives and events.